Not legal advice

 Michigan Compiled Laws, Act 348 of 1972 (Security Deposit Act, MCL §554.601–616); Truth in Renting Act (MCL §554.631–641); Summary Proceedings Act (MCL §600.5701–5759)

-This is the primary state statute governing landlord-tenant relationships in Michigan.
-For the full text, consult your state legislature's website or a legal database.
+Primary state statute governing landlord-tenant relationships in Michigan.
+For the full text, consult the Michigan legislature's website or a legal database.